Features

 Purpose.
 Let any agentic host (Goose, OpenHands, Cline, Continue) wire nervepack itself by reading a tool-neutral contract, and let any model back the automation.

-Workflow. np-llm.sh is the backend-neutral LLM-CLI seam (sets NERVEPACK_AGENT=1,
+Workflow. np_model.py is the backend-neutral model seam (sets NERVEPACK_AGENT=1,

-swaps claude for any OpenAI-compatible endpoint). np-core-onboard reads
+swaps claude for any OpenAI-compatible endpoint) — the in-process successor to the

-engine/onboard/ONBOARD.md, wires the host, and proves it with np-doctor.sh.
-Pre-
+engine/onboard/ONBOARD.md, wires the host, and proves it with cli.py doctor

 Situational example.
 On a Goose box with a local model, /np-onboard writes the